 Is Egypt safe to Travel?

 Egypt has attracted tourists since ever.
 The country is steeped in history and mysteries.
-From the Pyramids & the Sphinx in Cairo to the ancient ruins of Valley of Kings & Abu Simbel, there are countless things to see and experience in Egypt.
+From the Pyramids & the Sphinx in Cairo to the ancient ruins of the Valley of Kings & Abu Simbel, there are countless things to see and experience in Egypt.
 However, most people are concerned about their safety while visiting Egypt.
 The country went through political instability in 2011 after the removal of President Mubarak.
-It led to series of deadly terrorist attacks that tarnished the image of the whole country.
+It led to a series of deadly terrorist attacks that tarnished the image of the whole country.
 For a few years, there was a lull in tourism and tourists thought it was best to stay away from Egypt.
 However, things are stabilized now and it is possible to make a safe trip to Egypt.

 Once you get the label of an unsafe destination, it’s not always easy to shake off the perception.
 Egypt is quite a safe destination and you should not let the media coverage scare you.
 Never believe the news channels blindly as they tend to exaggerate everything.
 The majority of protests and strikes take place in a very small region of Egypt that can easily be avoided during your Egyptian trip.
 Most of the popular tourist haunts are quite safe and are heavily guarded by security personnel.
 The presence of police all over Egypt should not scare you, as they are for your own security and peace of mind.
-Egypt relies heavily on tourism and therefore takes the safety of the tourists very seriously.
+Egypt relies heavily on tourism and therefore takes the safety of tourists very seriously.
 However, it cannot be denied that Egypt is not immune from terrorism, religious intolerance, protests, and unpredictability.
 You definitely need to be vigilant and take a few precautions to have a safe and trouble-free trip.